rwb/c200/README.md

 Answer: Yes.
 Please organize all of your materials so that they are *in the same order* as the questions on the assignment -- in a single pdf file.
 Remember to check your file closely before you submit it -- to make sure everything is in its proper place.

+3, I'm not sure whether I'm formatting my document correctly.
+Can you review it for me?

+Answer: I can't preview/pregrade documents.
+What I can tell you is that as long as your document is in a pdf file that we can open and read, we can read what you did, and it's organized according to the order of the items in the assignment there should not be any problems

 ### Lesson 7 - Tuesday 2/18/25

 * Reminder: your first assignment is due at 11:59pm (ET) on Wednesday 2/19/25.